nadeemlab/ImPartial/README.md

 ## Pipeline

 ![figure1_workflow](./images/figure1_workflow.png)
-*A. Overview of the ImPartial pipeline. \
-B. Each image patch is separated into an imputation patch and a blind spot patch.
+*(A) Overview of the ImPartial pipeline.
+(B) Each image patch is separated into an imputation patch and a blind spot patch.
 The blind spot patch is fed through the U-Net to recover the component mixture and the component statistics , the latter statistics are averaged across the entire patch to enforce component consistency, both the component statistics and component mixture are used to compute the mixture loss for the patch.
 Simultaneously, a scribble containing a small number of ground truth segmentations for the patch is used to compute the scribble loss.
 Both losses propagate gradients back to the U-Net architecture on the backward pass.*

 ## Data Preparation and Pre-processing